The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Your credit card is one tool for building, repairing or increasing your credit score.
 If you pay off your balance on time each month or pay more than the minimum, keep your credit utilization below 30% and develop a good credit history, you’re establishing a healthy credit score.

 A good credit score plays a big role in your financial life and goals, such as getting a loan approved, lower interest rates and finance charges, higher borrowing limits, a better auto insurance rate and approval for apartments and rentals.
 This score informs lenders on how well or poorly you manage debt, which impacts your approval and interest rate.

 If you abuse your credit card, you could be hurting your credit score.
 Skipping or making late payments, maxing out your card, incurring a high outstanding balance and closing an account can all have the potential to negatively impact your score.
 If you prefer to use your debit card, you’ll still need to establish a history of good credit, which you can do by using a credit card for purchases here and there and paying it off at the month’s end.

 The Risk of Accruing Credit Card Debt

 As much as we’d like, a credit card isn’t a magic wand that you can wave to buy whatever you like whenever you want.
 Giving yourself that kind of permission may likely put you on a road toward debt, which happens when you can’t afford to pay off your outstanding balances that accumulate with interest monthly. .
 Keep these tips in mind to help prevent you from racking up the average household credit card debt of $7,854.1

 - Don’t miss payments and pay the balance in full each month (or at least pay more than the minimum balance).

-- Adjust your spending habits once you can no longer afford to make payments.
+- Adjust your spending habits as soon as you notice it’s becoming harder to make your monthly payments.